JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 server, but any user-created resources cannot be saved.

 ## Usage
-This package requires node.js and npm (https://nodejs.org/en/) to build and run.
+This package requires node.js and npm to be installed on your system (https://nodejs.org/en/) to build and run.
-Additionally, the build scripts depend on Python autocoders, so make sure your system has Python 2, and use your favorite package manager to install the "lxml" module.
+Additionally, the build scripts depend on Python autocoders, so make sure your system has Python 2, and install the "lxml" module.

 To configure and start the OpenMCT server, run the following:
 ```